dreamgrove/dreamgrove/content/feral/compendium.md

 For raid, 40-60%, depending on boss.
 You might have 40% overall uptime on a fight, but that doesn't show the full picture if you had 80% uptime during CDs - therefore I would recommend adding to whatever overall uptime you are getting for simming purposes.
 A 45% uptime fight I might choose to sim at 55% for example.

-**Alternative Options**

-For raid: [Shadowflame-Tempered Armor Patch](https://www.wowhead.com/ptr-2/item=204710/shadowflame-tempered-armor-patch) is a perfectly fine alternative in raid if your BSL uptime is below 40%.

-We do not use Elemental Lariat or Toxic Boots in Season 4.

 **Crafting order**